R.I.P. Facebook Organic Reach

 With that said, there’s another clear reason why business posts now get so little organic reach.
 Facebook is simply drowning in content.
 It has 60 million active business pages.
 Over 350 million photos get uploaded to the site every day.

 That means very little real estate on readers’ news feeds, and thus only a tiny fraction of business posts ever get seen.

-The key takeaway is simple: Virtually none of your business’s free posts will get seen, unless your followers actively go to your page on a regular basis.
+The key takeaway is simple: Virtually none of your funeral home’s free posts will get seen, unless your followers actively go to your page on a regular basis.

 With that said, it’s still a good idea to keep posting occasionally, especially when you have content people are likely to comment on and share.
 Those posts will have a higher likelihood of showing up in feeds.
 When you post, think quality over quantity.